ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Registration Policy Metadata

 SCITT payloads are opaque to Transparency Services.
-For interoperability, Registration Policy decisions should be based on interpretation of information in the non-opaque Envelope.
+For interoperability, Registration Policy decisions should be based on interpretation of the mandatory metadata in the non-opaque Envelope of a Signed Statement.

-The small mandatory set of metadata in the envelope of a Signed Statement is neither intended nor sufficient to express the information required for the processing of Registration Policies in a Transparency Service.

-For example, a Transparency Service may only allow a Signed Statement to be registered if it was signed very recently, or may reject a Signed Statement if it arrives out of order in some sequenced protocol.

-Any metadata meant to be interpreted by the Transparency Service during Registration Policy evaluation, SHOULD be added to the `reg_info` header, unless the data is private, in which case it MAY be sent to the Transparency Service as an additional input during registration.

-While the `Reg_Info` header MUST be present in all Signed Statements, all attributes are optional, and the map MAY be empty.
+Each implementation of a Transparency Service MAY support additional metadata, specific to its implementation through additional ["Reserved for Private Use"](https://www.iana.org/assignments/cwt/cwt.xhtml#claims-registry) keys within the `CWT_Claims` header.

 ## Transparency Service